It is also a popular tourist destination although perhaps a little quieter, having more seaside accommodation and a few more open spaces.

 On the Qawra side of the area, these are a few bars/pubs to check out if you’re staying nearby:

-In one of the side roads of the main street Triq it-Turisti, there’s a small supermarket called Trolees and you’ll find a few others next door to the Santana Hotel in Triq il-Maskli.
+On one of the side roads of the main street Triq it-Turisti, there’s a small supermarket called Welbees and you’ll find a few others next door to the Santana Hotel in Triq il-Maskli.